TonyCalvez/INSTAMETER/README.md

-# INSTAMETER
-💑 - INSTAMETER
+# 💑 - INSTAMETER

+## Presentation :
+InstaMeter is a follower counter in Arduino.
+Project released for "Elles Bougent" Organization.